Edited by Alice S. Horning, Deborah-Lee Gollnitz, and Cynthia R. Haller

 Series Editor: Michael A. Pemberton, Georgia Southern University

 Copyright © 2017 Alice S. Horning, Deborah-Lee Gollnitz, and Cynthia R. Haller.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 310 pages, with notes, illustrations, and bibliographies.
-This book will be available, when print production is complete, from University Press of Colorado online as well as from any online or brick-and-mortar bookstore.
-Available in digital formats for no charge on this page at the WAC Clearinghouse.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.